AbdulMal98/PiBoiDataStore/README.md

 **installation**
 ---
 Clone repository and pull main branch.
 To run the application, you can run it locally using ```mvn spring-boot:run``` or deploy the application.
 Deploying it can be done by downloading Heroku CLI and linking your repository.
 Through Heroku, your application will appear and be able to deploy as well as other setting options.
+The application properties in the resources is where the user would go to configure to their own projects.